-Consumers continue to get more comfortable with making mobile payments.
-The market increased 41% between 2018 and 2019 alone and is expected to keep growing tremendously in the coming years.
+Consumers are more comfortable with making mobile payments.
+The market increased over 41% between 2018 and 2021 alone and is expected to keep growing in the coming years.
 This has had a significant impact on churches, and faith-based organizations saw a 20% year-over-year increase in online giving in 2020, with more than a quarter of those donations made on a mobile device.

 Ministries across the globe have incorporated mobile giving as a way to donate to the church.
 They’ve seen firsthand the benefits of giving through a smartphone.
 One of the top benefits listed is convenience.
 People can give anytime and anywhere because their smartphone is always nearby (if not already in their hand!).
 When inspired, it only takes seconds to give.